-13.2 Using Web Services
+13.2 Using the Thredd API

-If you are using our Web Services, you can enrol your cards in 3D Secure and register the card for different authentication types (e.g., OTP SMS, KBA and Biometric), use the 3D Secure (Ws_AddUpDelCredentials) web service API.
+If you are using our Thredd API, you can enrol your cards in 3D Secure and register the card for different authentication types (e.g., OTP SMS, KBA and Biometric), use the 3D Secure (Ws_AddUpDelCredentials) Thredd API.
 This is a SOAP-based web service, which requires sending your request as an XML message.
-This web service is described in detail in the Thredd Web Services Guide.
+This web service is described in detail in the Web Services Guide (SOAP).

 See the example below: